 Besides the advantages on the safety management side, training in the simulator also means lower costs.
 The hourly rate for training in a real helicopter can hardly be compared to that in a simulator.
-In addition, the helicopter will not be tied up for training flights, but can be used for revenue-generating operations, a factor that is missed out in many calculations.
+Besides, the helicopter will not be tied up for training flights but can be used for revenue-generating operations, a factor that is missed out in many calculations.
 Besides reducing costs and limiting the environmental impact, flight crews can be trained in real procedures to handle situations which cannot be easily replicated safely in a real aircraft.
 Consequently, the safety and economic benefits of simulator training should make it an essential part of any pilot’s training routines.

 The writer is Coptersafety’s Quality and Safety Manager, with close to 20 years of experience in the aviation industry

 *Ref.
 Moorthy, K, Vincent, C., & Darzi, A. (2005).
-Simulation Based Training.
+Simulation-Based Training.
 British Medical Journal.